 There’s no doubt we’ve all become increasingly aware of our impact on the earth, right?
 This year, my resolution was to lead a simpler, more sustainable life.
 So, limit single-use plastic, shop local, reduce food waste and remember to think about the environmental impact of my actions, however small.
-Cue bars of soap over bottles of shampoo or shower gel, compostable food bin for the kitchen, trips to the local market armed with my own tupperware and tote bags, for starters.
+Bars of soap over bottles of shampoo or shower gel, compostable food bin for the kitchen.
+Then trips to the local market armed with my own tupperware, and tote bags, for starters.
 But what about ways to waste less water in your bathroom?

 The Energy Saving Trust says that the average UK household uses around 330 litres per day and Waterwise suggests 85% of us aren’t sure how much we actually use.